razerofficial/java-razer-sdk/README.md

 ### Shutdown

-The `shutdown` method should only be invoked after the `RazerSDK` has successfully initialized.
+The `shutdown` method should only be invoked after the `StoreFacade` has successfully initialized.
 The `RazerSDK` must be shutdown before exiting the application.

 ```
         storeFacade.shutdown(new CancelIgnoringResponseListener() {